 His journalism has been published by The Sunday Times, The Sunday Telegraph, The Guardian, Time Out and elsewhere.
 Free Agent was one of the Daily Telegraph’s ‘Thrillers of the year’ in 2009, and was praised by William Boyd as ‘a wholly engrossing and sophisticated spy novel set against a forgotten corner of 20th century history’.
 The Times called Song Of Treason ‘a masterly excursion back to the bad old days of the Cold War’, while The Guardian said it was ‘a treat for fans of traditional Len Deighton-style spy thrillers’.
 Oleg Gordievsky called Dead Drop an ‘excellent book’ that ‘contains lessons that are still valid in the 21st century’ and Francis Wheen called it an ‘irresistible real-life thriller’.
 The fourth Paul Dark novel, Spy Out The Land, was published by Simon & Schuster in January 2016.

-The BBC optioned the Dark novels for television in 2009, but the option has now lapsed and TV and film rights are both currently available.
-Screen rights are also available for Dead Drop via Sayle Screen.
-Please see the Contact page for enquiries.
+TV and film rights are handled by Sayle Screen.
+Dead Drop is currently under option for a feature film; the BBC optioned the Dark novels for television in 2009, but the option lapsed and TV and film rights are both currently available.

 For news of Jeremy's books and appearances, subscribe to his mailing list at the foot of this page or join his Facebook group.